Liveyana-R-D/SEARCH-ENGINE-OPTIMIZATION-SEO-STRATEGY/README.md

 2. Backlink Building: Backlinks are crucial for increasing domain authority.
 This plan includes tactics like:

-o	Guest blogging on food-related websites.
+•	Guest blogging on food-related websites.

-o	Collaborations with local influencers and bloggers.
+•	Collaborations with local influencers and bloggers.

-o	Listing the site on directories and food platforms.
+•	Listing the site on directories and food platforms.

-o	Creating shareable content such as infographics or cake guides.
+•	Creating shareable content such as infographics or cake guides.

-o	Asking satisfied customers or partners to link back to the website.
+•	Asking satisfied customers or partners to link back to the website.

 3. Technical SEO: This section ensures the website is technically sound for both users and search engines.
 It includes:

-o	Fast loading times (image compression, caching).
+•	Fast loading times (image compression, caching).

-o	Mobile optimization.
+•	Mobile optimization.

-o	Secure HTTPS protocol.
+•	Secure HTTPS protocol.

-o	XML sitemap and robots.txt setup.
+•	XML sitemap and robots.txt setup.

-o	Clean and crawlable site architecture.
+•	Clean and crawlable site architecture.

-o	Fixing broken links and redirects.
+•	Fixing broken links and redirects.

 The deliverables include: